DusaraG/Electrocorp-UnityWebgl/README.md

     - We prioritize security by utilizing JSON Web Tokens (JWT) for authorization, ensuring secure access to game features and resources.

 ## Backend Overview
+Database and Springboot application, both are deployed in amazon web services RDS and EC2 respectively(at least until the evaluation)

 The backend of our game is powered by Java Spring Boot.
 Here's an overview of key components: